LINfeng3j/lab-report-3/index.md

 https://en.wikibooks.org/wiki/Grep <br>
 https://www.gnu.org/savannah-checkouts/gnu/grep/manual/grep.html<br>

-__The way I use these URLs is to find grep's various command lines and rough explanations and then test them in the workspace of my previous lab.__
+__The way I use these URLs is to find grep's various command lines and rough explanations and then test them in my previous lab workspace.__